evan-van04/spotify-microservices/README.md

 ## 4. Run the Server

-Start the application using one of the following:
+Start the application using the following:

-    node server.js
+    node start-all.js

-OR (if package.json defines a start script):

-    npm start

-If the server works correctly, you should see a message such as:

-    Spotify UI server running at http://localhost:3000
+Your default browser will automatically open the main UI at http://localhost:8080.